Stephen Sizer: 2022 tribunal

-In May 2022, a Bishop’s Disciplinary Tribunal for the Diocese of Winchester hearing was held at St Andrew’s Church, Holborn, London with eleven accusations being made against Sizer for antisemitism and causing profound offence to Jews occurring from 2005 to 2017.
+In May 2022, a Bishop's Disciplinary Tribunal for the Diocese of Winchester hearing was held at St Andrew's Church, Holborn, London with eleven accusations being made against Sizer for antisemitism and causing profound offence to Jews occurring from 2005 to 2017.
 Ecclesiastical disciplinary tribunals have previously been held in private, but Sizer exercised his right for the hearing to be held in public with the media having access.
 Sizer denied the claims of antisemitism and misconduct arguing his actions were against the state of Israel rather than Jews.
 The tribunal's finding, published in December 2022, was that Sizer's conduct was "unbecoming or inappropriate to the office and work of a clerk in Holy Orders within section 8(1)(d) of the Clergy Discipline Measure 2003 in that he provoked and offended the Jewish community and/or engaged in anti-Semitic activity".
 The tribunal wrote that "For the Tribunal to reach the conclusion that he was antisemitic, it would be contrary to all that the Respondent has said or written and what others have said on his behalf.
 It does conclude, however, that by posting the link to the Facebook page in January 2015, he was engaged in antisemitic activity."
 Sizer accepted the tribunal's "conclusions and the criticisms of my conduct, and apologise unreservedly for the hurt and offence caused."
-His barrister, Stephen Hofmeyr KC, later stated that “It is significant that not one word or statement from Dr Sizer has been shown to be antisemitic.
+Mondoweiss reported that Sizer's barrister, Stephen Hofmeyr KC, later stated that “It is significant that not one word or statement from Dr Sizer has been shown to be antisemitic.
 There are none.”

-On 30 January 2023 the penalty judgment of the Bishop’s Disciplinary Tribunal was published; "The penalty of prohibition until December 2030 reflects the seriousness of the misconduct found by the Tribunal."
+On 30 January 2023 the penalty judgment of the Bishop's Disciplinary Tribunal was published; "The penalty of prohibition until December 2030 reflects the seriousness of the misconduct found by the Tribunal."
 The Archbishop of Canterbury, Justin Welby, was quoted as saying "It is clear that the behaviour of Stephen Sizer has undermined Christian-Jewish relations, giving encouragement to conspiracy theories and tropes that have no place in public Christian ministry and the church.
 I renew my call for the highest possible standards among ordained ministers of the Church of England in combatting antisemitism of all kinds."

-The verdict was criticised by some, including Jeff Halper, Jewish Voice for Labour and the Jewish Network for Palestine.
-An authority on antisemitism, Antony Lerman tweeted: "This disgraceful miscarriage of justice against someone who has never uttered a word of hate against Jews will be a permanent stain on the Church of England and the Board of Deputies."
+Mondoweiss reported that the verdict was criticised by Jeff Halper, Jewish Voice for Labour and the Jewish Network for Palestine.
+Antony Lerman tweeted: "This disgraceful miscarriage of justice against someone who has never uttered a word of hate against Jews will be a permanent stain on the Church of England and the Board of Deputies."